Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Methods

 Many previous works~\cite{chang2019neural,wu2023neural,yang2024lyapunov} start their training with a counterexample-guided approach (CEGIS~\citep{abate2018counterexample}).
-However, without a good initialization, the counterexamples generated cannot be easily eliminated and will accumulate through the training causing failure, which is shown in the ablation studies table~\ref{tab:ablation}.
+However, without a good initialization, the counterexamples generated cannot be easily eliminated and will accumulate through the training and cause failure eventually, which is shown in the ablation studies Table~\ref{tab:ablation}.
 We found that our first stage can yield a great initialization for CEGIS-based training.
 The controller after the pretraining stage is already almost working, meaning that almost all trajectories starting within $V_\theta^{\leq c}$ will successfully converge to the equilibrium.
 However, as we have discussed, no certification can be given at this time since random samples typically are not sufficient to guarantee the condition holds over the entire continuous domain.
 Therefore, another stage of CEGIS-based finetuning is performed to ensure the certifiability of the system.
 To find counterexamples, we follow the previous works as in~\cite{yang2024lyapunov,wu2023neural} to use a cheap gradient-based PGD attack with the objective

 Maximizing this objective leads to potential $x_{\text{cex}}$ that violates the Lyapunov condition in the band $V_\theta^{\leq c} \setminus V_\theta^{\leq c'}$.
 Here we require a lower $c'$ since there is no guarantee that $V_\theta(0) = 0$, and so near the origin there must exist some small violations.
 However, we can choose this $c'$ to be just slightly larger than $V_\theta(0)$.
+These counterexamples then serve as the dataset for the CEGIS training.
 We then eliminate these counterexamples with the loss function

 where it enforces the Lyapunov condition.
 Moreover, the overall shaping of the Lyapunov function should mostly be formed at the ROA estimation stage due to the presence of Zubov-inspired loss and should thus be only slightly refined at the CEGIS stage.
-Therefore, we apply the regularization term
+Therefore, we denote $v_0$ as the value of $V_\theta(0)$ prior to the CEGIS finetuning, and apply the regularization term